Usage

 Setting a feature value to null will delete the associated remote state and effectively reset it to its fallback value.

-Since setting values for scope-combinations happens additively, it can become hard to keep track of which combinations have dedicated values attached to them.
+Since setting values for scope-combinations happens additively, it can become hard to keep track of which combinations have maintained values attached to them.
 If you want to set a value and make sure that there isn’t a more specific scope-combination, which overrides that value, then you can use the option { clearSubScopes: true } as a third argument.
 For example

 await toggles.changeFeatureValue("/srv/util/logger/logLevel", "error", {}, { clearSubScopes: true });